Mikele Leigertwood: International career

 Leigertwood is eligible to represent Antigua and Barbuda.
 Willie Donachie, Antigua and Barbuda's manager, tried to bring Leigertwood into the squad for a World Cup qualifier in June 2008, but the player had a wedding to attend.
 He was also eligible to represent Saint Vincent and the Grenadines.

 While serving a four match ban after receiving a red card against Birmingham City on 28 October 2008, he accepted a call up for the 2008 Caribbean Championship to represent Antigua and Barbuda.
 He made his international debut on 5 November 2008 in a 3–2 loss against Trinidad and Tobago and scored his first goal in their next match against Guyana.
 In November 2010, he returned to the national team and participated in the second stage of the 2010 Caribbean Championship, playing in all three matches.

 Post–playing career

 After retiring from professional football, Leigertwood took up a coaching role at Maccabi London Lions as their Sunday Team Coach.

 On 19 July 2016 Leigertwood returned to Reading as Academy Loan Manager.

+On 13 December 2024 Leigertwood became a first team coach at Reading.